sithart/short_notes_on_machine_learning/content/machine_learning_engineering/yaml/basic_yaml_file.md

 draft: false
 ---

-YAML files can optionally begin and end with `---`.
+YAML files can optionally begin with `---`.

 {{< highlight yaml >}}
 ---